staropera/aa-freight/README.md

 Days to complete | Recommended days for contract completion | Info Details | Text with additional instructions for using this pricing | Info

 > **Adding Locations**:<br>If you are creating a pricing for a new route or this is the first pricing you are creating you may need to first add the locations (stations and/or structures) to the app.
 The best way is add new locations is with the "Add Location" feature on the main page of the app.
-Alternatively you can also add locations manually in the admin section.
+Alternatively you can just create a courier contract between those locations in game.
+They will be added automatically when the contract is synced by Alliance Freight.